singnet/das-poc/service/README.md

 In these assignments, the values for $1 and $2 are interchangeable.

-# How to build and run a serve
+# How to build and run a server

 In this tutorial we show how to build and deploy a DAS gRPC server using Docker containers ([Docker documentation](https://docs.docker.com/)).

+We tested the tutorial in a Ubuntu 22.04 but it should work in previous versions of Ubuntu as well.
+If you tested it in another Ubuntu version or another OS and needed to make adjustment, please submit a PR so we can update this documentation.

 ## Step 1 - download Github repository